 Solo travel can be a daunting prospect for those hungry to discover the world.
 But a solo cruise holiday could be the answer.
 With everything planned and taken care of, as well as excursions, on board activities and dining, what is stopping you from booking a last-minute cruise for an independent break?

-We have spoken to seasoned solo travellers who have given not only their best advice for anyone going it alone, but also picked out the biggest mistakes made by lone holiday makers.
+We spoke to seasoned solo travellers who have given not only their best advice for anyone going it alone but also picked out the biggest mistakes made by lone holidaymakers.

 Not contacting home

 Yes, you are travelling solo and a big part of that is to spend some quality time with yourself.
 But it is very important to be able to contact home, for their sake as much as yours.

 If you are on a short cruise, or a quick last-minute cruise holiday then you may be forgiven for focusing your time on making the most of your trip.
 But when you are gone for extended periods of time, it is important to keep your loved ones updated with your travel plans.
 No matter whether you are a seasoned traveller who frequently heads off on your own independent escapes, your friends and family will still worry about you.
 But at the same time, be realistic.
 You’re not going to have time to ring home every evening.
 Besides, you may find yourself getting too caught up in what you are missing at home and won’t be able to appreciate your time away.